Improving the UX Journey with Agents & Customers

 The Tutor Onboarding Service Blueprint v1 became a foundational artifact for both product and operations:

-Informed the ATS MVP roadmap by highlighting highest-impact issues
+Informed multi-quarter ATS MVP roadmap by highlighting highest impact issues

 NEXT STEPS